front-commerce/developers.front-commerce.com/docs/roadmap.md

 Due to the nature of the product, our roadmap is doomed to evolve often according to the technologies around it.

-Here are examples:
+Here are a few examples:

-* a browser will support a new web API, making it relevant for production purpose
+* a browser now supports a new web API, making it relevant for production purpose
-* a library we use will release a new major version, bringing awesomeness to our world
+* a library we use releases a new major version, bringing awesomeness to our world
-* a solution we connect with will release a new version, with API changes (breaking, or allowing us to interact with it in a more convenient way)
+* a solution we connect with releases a new version, with API changes (breaking, or allowing us to interact with it in a more convenient way)
-* what was once considered — at least by us — as a good practice has now found a better alternative
+* what was once considered — at least by us — as a good practice has now been replaced by a better alternative

-While all of these things happens, **we have a promise to keep with you: you won’t have to suffer from this fatigue by using Front-Commerce.**
+While all of these things happen, **we have a promise to keep with you: you won’t have to suffer from this fatigue by using Front-Commerce.**

-Thus we will have some work to make it available in the product, without breaking your code or by making the upgrade as smooth as possible.
+Thus we will have to work to make it available in the product, without breaking your code or by making the upgrade as smooth as possible.

 ### We are a bootstrapped company